ANSWERS TO QUESTIONS THAT I GET ASKED A LOT

 I would have to say that most of my inspiration comes from my friends and family.
 They have always all been so supportive of my silly ideas and helped me where they could.
 I get a lot of positive feedback from clients that I work with and this always excites me.
 I think there is no better feeling than getting appreciated for your hard work.

-Music and my love for music definitely plays a huge part in my inspiration.
+Skateboarding, travel and my love for music definitely plays a huge part in my inspiration.
 I sometimes feel as though I am the biggest most dedicated musician although I have no idea how to play an instrument.
-I love music and being involved in the music scene and I feel that with my photography I am able to contribute and express my creativity through the shots I take with musicians and bands.
+I love music and I feel that with my photography I am able to contribute and express my creativity through the shots I take with musicians and bands.

-With regards to other photographers, I really pull inspiration from people like Ross Garrett, Tim Flach, Atiba Jefferson and Platon.
+With regards to other photographers, I don’t really aspire to be like anyone else but I enjoy the work of people like Tim Flach, Atiba Jefferson, Platon and Roger Ballen.

 What type of photography do you enjoy most?

 I would have to say that I prefer when I am allowed to be creative and use my brain.
-I cannot pinpoint one scecific type of photography that I prefer more than another as I try and make the best out of each situation.
-In the begining I really enjoyed shootings skateboarding because I was exploring using lighting in different ways to make the images unique.
-Since then I have used those lighting concepts to shoot band portfolios and weddings and it has resulted in some amazing images.
-I really enjoy shooting restaurant interiors and food stills as I normally have time to work on a few scenes to ensure that I can really bring out the clients product as best as possible.
-If I had to point out my most favourite though, I would have to say that shooting bands is really where my passion lies.
-I enjoy shooting their live performances as well as working closely with them to create their images for publications and media, but have also been on some really amazing and interesting tours and photographed these as documentaries.
+I cannot pinpoint one specific type of photography that I prefer more than another as I try and make the best out of each situation.
+In the beginning I really enjoyed shooting skateboarding because I was exploring using lighting in different ways to make the images unique.
+Since then I have used those lighting concepts to shoot band portfolios and artist portraits and it has resulted in some amazing images.
+I used to shoot a lot of restaurant interiors and food stills and I used to really enjoy having the time on a few scenes to ensure that I can really bring out the clients product as best as possible.
+If I had to point out my most favourite though, I would have to say that shooting artists / bands is really where my passion lies.
+I enjoy shooting their live performances, documenting their time in studio, or on the road, and then working closely with them to create images that they can use to promote the time of where they’re at in their career.

 Speaking of bands, what music do you listen to?

 I have always been open minded about music and am always willing to give everything a chance.
-I obviously have my favourites but if I think about this, the list includes bands that try and do things right.
-I enjoy when lyrics are thought out and being in a band it taken seriously.
+I enjoy when lyrics are thought out and being in a band is taken seriously.
 I feel that music and photography have a close relationship together and both have definitely helped shaped my life and the person I am.

 Can I hire you for a photography shoot?

 Most definitely, that is how I earn my living so I can survive and look after my family.
-I am currently based between London, United Kingdom, Europe and Johannesburg, South Africa, but I do have an EU and SA passport and am willing to travel and have done so many times.
+I am currently based between London, England and Johannesburg, South Africa, but I do have an EU passport and am willing to travel as I have done so many times.
 Please contact me for a quotation or to discuss your idea / requirements in more details.

 Can I purchase images you have already taken?

-This would be dependant on the photograph and what the photograph was taken for.
+Yes although this would be dependent on the photograph and what the photograph was taken for.
 Some of them have exclusive rights and these would not be possible to sell.
 If you are interested in any of the photographs on this site, or any of my other previous work, then please feel free to contact me and I will see how I can help you.
 International purchases are handled through PayPal so it is easy for everyone.

-I love travelling.
+I love traveling.
 I have been to SO many amazing places around the world and really enjoy experiencing the different cultures and lifestyles that each different country has to offer.
 So far my favourite country that I have visited must be Taiwan.
-The culture of the Taiwanese people is unlike any other place in the world (that I have been to) and we were welcome with open arms.
-The languaged difference was unexplainable but this never stopped us from having the best time ever.
+The culture of the Taiwanese people is unlike any other place in the world (that I have been to) and we are always welcomed with open arms.
+The language difference was insane but this never stops us from having the best time ever.

 Do you have any other hobbies / interests?